 Contributing#

 1. Follow the Zen of Python.
 As silly as core Python developers are sometimes, there’s much to be gained by following the basic guidelines listed in PEP 20.
-As suggested in these guidelines, focus on making your additions intuitive, novel, and helpful for PyAnsys users.
+As suggested in these guidelines, focus on making your additions intuitive, novel, and helpful for users.
 When in doubt, use import this.
 For Ansys code quality standards, see Coding style.

 4. Do not include any datasets for which a license is not available or commercial use is prohibited.

-5. Review the Ansys Code of Conduct.
+5. Review the Ansys Contributor Code of Conduct.

-All PyAnsys projects are hosted in GitHub in the form of Git repositories.
+All PyAnsys projects are hosted on GitHub in the form of Git repositories.
 GitHub is a platform that not only provides storage for projects but also additional features like code reviews or issue boards.

 Create a GitHub account#